Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Transition Diagram for a Zigzag Filtration of Block Decompositions

-The AR-split diagram captures dependencies of Conley indices of isolated invariant sets involved in the AR-decomposition, and it will serve it as an elementary building block for the analysis of basic zigzag filtrations $\zzBD=\{\BD_\tdyn\}_{\tdyn\in\tInt}$ with $\tInt=\{0,1,\ldots,\tdynmax\}$.
+The AR-split diagram captures dependencies of Conley indices of isolated invariant sets involved in the AR-decomposition.
+Therefore, it will serve as an elementary building block for the analysis of basic zigzag filtrations $\zzBD=\{\BD_\tdyn\}_{\tdyn\in\tInt}$ with $\tInt=\{0,1,\ldots,\tdynmax\}$.
 In particular, we compose all AR-split diagrams of the AR-splits occurring in $\zzBD$ into a single diagram called a \emph{transition diagram} for $\zzBD$.
-We denote it by $\zzTD$ and define it constructively with the following procedure:
+We denote it by $\zzTD$ and define it constructively using the following procedure: